patriciasbar/python_learning_projects/README.md

 # Python Learning Projects

-This repository contains various Python scripts demonstrating different concepts and functionalities. json_to_csv.py: This module reads a JSON file containing a specific form grid and converts its contents into a business-friendly, table-like CSV file.
+This repository contains various Python scripts demonstrating different concepts and functionalities.

+json_to_csv.py: This module reads a JSON file containing a specific form grid and converts its contents into a business-friendly, table-like CSV file.

+codewars_2024: A collection of Codewars katas I've been practicing in my free time.

 ## Installation